Gonghong Wei, Ph.D., Docent, Academy Research Fellow

-Biocenter Oulu and Department of Medical Biochemistry and Molecular Biology, Institute of Biomedicine, Faculty of Medicine, University of Oulu
+Biocenter Oulu and Faculty of Biochemistry and Molecular Medicine, University of Oulu

 P.O.Box 5000, FIN-90014 University of Oulu, Finland